amb-costa/gabs.py/README.md

 $ git commit -m "your message here"
 $ git push
 ```
-Keep in mind, these changes are staged to your own repo! not the master one
+Keep in mind, these changes are staged to your own repo! not the main one

+### Wanna try merging?
-* Wanna merge your repo to the master branch?
-First, make sure there are no changes made before you try, and solve any issues that may appear:
+* First, make sure there are no changes made before you try, and solve any issues that may appear:
 ```
 $ git pull
 ```

-* Then, merge your branch with the master one:
+* Then, merge your branch with the main one:
 ```
 $ git merge
 ```
-Now, your changes will appear on the master branch, and not just your fork!
+Now, your changes will appear on the main branch, and not just your fork!

+### Any doubts?
+You can always check the [Git Documentation on Branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to find more info
+### Happy commit!